codinghistorian/deployment_automation/README.md

 #### add-roles
 addRoles.json : AccessControlConfig, Address_To_Add_Role addresses and roles bool.
 If any role's value is true, role will be added.<br>

+#### revoke-roles
+revokeRoles.json : AccessControlConfig, Address_To_Revoke_Role addresses and roles bool.
+If any role's value is true, role will be revoked.<br>

 ## Makefile for stablecoin
 ### Variables